There was an error with your log in

 Nepal village in the mountains

-• Head straight towards Peak 29 and then follow the lateral moraine of the Pungen Glacier towards Sama.
-New day, new spectacular views—you’ll see Manaslu, Naike Peak, and Northern Manaslu at 7,145 (23,442 ft).
-Surrounded by mountains in a peaceful forest, stay the night in a tea house.
+• We will head straight towards Peak 29 and then follow the lateral moraine of the Pungen Glacier towards Sama.
+New day, new spectacular views—we’ll see Manaslu, Naike Peak, and Northern Manaslu at 7,145 (23,442 ft).
+Surrounded by mountains in a peaceful forest, we will spend the night in a tea house.

 Meals: Breakfast, lunch, and dinner